kalenwillits/Methuen/methuen-players-handbook/content/03-core-concepts/02-dice-notation.md

 ### Negative Results

-Expressions cannot produce negative values.
+Final expressions values cannot produce negative values.
 Any calculation resulting in less than zero becomes zero.

 **Example**: `5-8 = 0` (not -3)

 **Example**: `[health] - 50` when health is 20 results in `0`

+However, inner values may be negative.

+**Example**: `(5-8) + 4 = 1`

 ### Floor Division